Generating metadata

 In practice, key metadata is usually distributed into many data sources.
 They could be spreadsheets, databases, TIFF file headers, or even file names.

-In this example, let’s say that our basic subject and surgical procedure metadata are stored in and excel workbook with three sheets: mice, sessions, and procedures.
+In this example, let’s say that our basic subject and surgical procedure metadata are stored in an excel workbook with three sheets: mice, sessions, and procedures.

 Let’s say they look like this: